Cancer, cancer treatment, or diagnostic tests may cause you pain.

 There are common side effects caused by opioids.

 Your doctor will discuss the side effects with you before opioid treatment begins and will watch you for side effects.
 The following are the most common side effects:

 Nausea and drowsiness most often occur when opioid treatment is first started and usually get better within a few days.

 Opioids slow down the muscle contractions and movement in the stomach and intestines, which can cause hard stools.
-To keep the stool soft and prevent constipation, it's important to drink plenty of fluids.
-Unless there are problems such as a blocked bowel or diarrhea, you will be given a treatment plan to follow to prevent constipation and information on how to avoid problems with your intestines while taking opioids.
+To keep the stool soft and prevent constipation, it's important to drink plenty of fluids, increase fiber in the diet, and get regular exercise, in addition to taking laxatives.
+Unless there are problems such as a blocked bowel or diarrhea, you will be given a treatment plan to prevent constipation and other digestive problems while taking opioids.

 Other side effects of opioid treatment include the following:

 Talk to your doctor about side effects that bother you or become severe.
 Your doctor may decrease the dose of the opioid, change to a different opioid, or change the way the opioid is given to help decrease the side effects.
 See the following PDQ summaries for more information about coping with these side effects:

 Other drugs may be added to help treat your pain.

 Other drugs may be given while you are taking opioids for pain relief.
 These are drugs that help the opioids work better, treat symptoms, and relieve certain types of pain.
 The following types of drugs may be used:

 There are big differences in how patients respond to these drugs.
 Side effects are common and should be reported to your doctor.